 You will explore how Shakespeare borrowed and adapted plays - now anonymous - which had entered the dramatic tradition.
-You will consider Shakespeare's plays, from all genres, in the light of theories of adaptation, imitation, conversion and originality.
+You will consider Shakespeare's plays from all genres in the light of theories of adaptation, imitation, conversion and originality.

 Secrets and Lies: Victorian Decadence and Degeneration 1860-1901

-Explore the development of new forms of writing which focus on the ‘darker’ alternative or hidden aspects of Victorian society, such as the ‘New Woman’; the Homosexual Man, the Foreigner, and the Poor, in the context of Degeneration theory.
+Explore the development of new forms of writing which focus on the darker alternative or hidden aspects of Victorian society, such as the new woman, the homosexual man, the foreigner, and the poor, in the context of degeneration theory.

 Special Author: Shakespeare

-You will study plays from the whole range of Shakespeare's dramatic career, from the early 1590s to around 1610, with a selection of comedies, histories, tragedies, and tragicomedies chosen for study each year.
+You will study plays from the whole range of Shakespeare's dramatic career, from the early 1590s to around 1610, with a selection of comedies, histories, tragedies and tragicomedies chosen for study each year.

 Writing the Revolution: Sex, Religion and Politics in the Literature of 17th-century England

 You will explore the literature of the mid-17th century in the context of the century's revolutionary turns and counter-turns: civil war, regicide, the establishment of a republic, favouring puritanism, and the Restoration of the monarchy.
-Amongst the writers studied will be John Milton, Andrew Marvell and the Restoration playwrights, George Etherege and Aphra Behn.
+Among the writers studied will be John Milton, Andrew Marvell and the Restoration playwrights, George Etherege and Aphra Behn.

 American History by Hollywood